Search

 After the statement is issued, the top management team composes and commissions an employee task force to interview customers and employees.

-2. Data Collection
+② Data Collection

 While interviewing top customers and employees, the task force members ask the basic question: "What do you perceive as the strengths and/or barriers to implement our strategy and accomplish our goals?"
 Consultants conduct interviews with members of the top management team about their role and management style that help or impede top team effectiveness.

-3. Meeting
+③ Meeting

 The task force completes and analyzes the feedback gained from the interviews during a tree-day OFP meeting.
 It begins by reporting what it has found in its interviews, using a set of pre-arranged topics as its anchor.
-These topics relate to a classic systemic model of how to analyze an organization, and answer the questions:

 The task force's report enables the top team of managers to analyze:

-• how well they are leading the organization
+▪ how well they are leading the organization;

-• how they can change their behavior
+▪ how they can change their behavior to achieve greater effectiveness and efficiency;

-• how to restructure the organization so as enable it to transform itself.
+▪ how to restructure the organization so as enable it to transform itself.

 Then, the top management develops a corporate renewal strategy and an implementation plan.
 Focus is placed on projects that directly improve business performance as well as on the organization's design and the top management functioning.
 The latter include roles, responsibilities, meetings, and decision making.
 Projects are typically conducted by consultant-assisted cross-functional teams, and are supervised by the top management team.